hossamhamdy333/AI_Portfolio/employee-attrition/README.md

 - **The single-split-vs-CV reversal is the most important methodological finding in this project, and it's worth stating plainly: with only 47 positive test cases, a single train/test split is not a reliable way to rank two models here.** Anyone re-running just the single-split cell would pick Logistic Regression and be wrong by the project's own more trustworthy metric.
 - **The $2,000 intervention cost and 30% risk-reduction figure are stated assumptions, not measured numbers.** Neither comes from a real HR program's historical data; the ROI figure should be read as "what this would be worth if these hold," and the dashboard's sliders exist specifically so a reader doesn't have to take the default numbers on faith.
 - **The 50%-of-salary replacement-cost assumption behind the $10.15M figure is a common industry rule of thumb, not this company's actual measured replacement cost** — a real HR team would have (or could measure) a better number.
-- **SHAP was only run on the winning LightGBM model**, and only as a summary bar chart in the notebook — there's no committed table of exact mean-|SHAP| values or per-feature ranking beyond the plot itself, so a reader can see which features matter visually but can't pull an exact ranked list from this README alone.
-[ADD: top-10 SHAP feature ranking with values, from `03_classification_models.ipynb`'s SHAP cell, if a precise list is needed.]
+- **SHAP was only run on the winning LightGBM model**, and only as a summary bar chart in the notebook — there's no committed table of exact mean-|SHAP| values or per-feature ranking beyond the plot itself, so a reader can see which features matter visually but can't pull an exact ranked list from this README alone. **Open item:** a top-10 SHAP feature ranking with values, from `03_classification_models.ipynb`'s SHAP cell, if a precise list is needed.
 - **No time dimension in the underlying data.** This is a single flat snapshot (1,470 employees at one point in time), not a longitudinal dataset, so the model can't distinguish a genuine trend from a one-time snapshot artifact, and Prophet (which would have needed a time series) was dropped for a Windows install issue rather than a data-availability one — worth revisiting if a longitudinal version of this dataset is ever available.
 - **`role_tenure_ratio`'s divide-by-zero guard (replacing `YearsAtCompany=0` with 1) is a reasonable but arbitrary choice** — it silently treats a brand-new employee's ratio as if they'd been there one year, rather than flagging tenure-zero rows separately.
-- **The Cox model's hazard ratios are reported without confidence intervals in this README** — the underlying `lifelines` output has them, but they're not surfaced here.
-[ADD: 95% CI for each hazard ratio from `04_survival_analysis.ipynb`.]

 ## Stack